Sorry, you need to enable JavaScript to visit this website.

 What skillsets will students gain from participating?

-Students gain experience in Python, Java, JavaScript, C, C++, SQL, Stack, Queue, Hash table, Heap, Design Patterns, Code injection, Block Cipher, Public Cipher, Caesar, Rot, Base, DoS, Wireless Security: WEP, WPA, WPA 2, GSM, 3G, LTE, Malware, Wireshark, Autopsy & Forensics, Orbital Mechanics, Ethics & Cybersecurity, Esports & Leadership, NICE Framework, Satellite Communications, Software Defined Radios, Deep Space Networks, and VPN.
-Quite the repertoire for learning and skills enhancement!
+Students gain experience in Python, Java, JavaScript, C, C++, SQL, Stack, Hash table, Heap, Design Patterns, SPARTA, MITRE, Code injection, Block Cipher, Public Cipher, Caesar, Rot, Base, DoS, Wireless Security: WEP, WPA, WPA 2, GSM, 3G, LTE, Malware, Wireshark, Autopsy & Forensics, STK, AWS, Orbital Mechanics, Ethics & Cybersecurity, Esports & Leadership, NICE Framework, Satellite Communications, Software Defined Radios, Deep Space Networks, and VPN.

 What will players do during SGC?